Simply Self-Healing with Amy B. Scher

 Amy had three offices in California when she first started her private practice — completely booked from day one — and within weeks she realized: this is not formulaic.
 Every single person needed to start somewhere different.
 Nervous system for one.
 A core belief for another.
 A trauma from age two for someone else.

-Amy is writing her next book about this — and I want to leave you with it because it's everything:
+Amy is writing her next book about this — and I want to leave you with it:

 The most power we have is in the now.